This article will attempt to guide you through the mental process of leveraging the failures of others for your own benefit.

 The failures of your competitors can act as springboards for your success, but only if you play your cards right.
 The product you develop will be propelled toward success if your competitor’s product crumbles under negative reviews.
 The colleague you’re up against for a promotion will say the wrong thing at an important meeting, opening up a chance for you to come in with exactly what superiors want to hear.
 Our competitions’ failures allow us to present our successes with contrast and clarity.
 Others’ failures open up the stage for us to shine.
 However, many of life’s performers stumble up the steps to the well-lit stage.

-This article will attempt to guide you through the mental process of leveraging the failures of others for your own benefit.
 This article does not encourage you to propagate their failure or cause its occurrence.
 The advice written on this page is meant for those who aim to maximize their chances of success in whatever domain they compete against others in.
 This is fully about you, not those who’ve failed.

 Noticing When Others Come Up Short